 Autonomy is the most important motivator.
-Studies show that without a sense of control, your teenager will not be intrinsically motivated to study even if you can achieve all the other items on this list.
+Studies show that without a sense of control, your teenager will not be intrinsically motivated to study even if all the other items on this list are present.

 The Self-Determination Theory also suggests that a sense of competence can improve one’s motivation.
 A sense of mastery can develop when your child tackles a task easy enough to complete, but difficult enough for them to feel challenged.

 Helping teenagers master school work can help bolster their self-esteem in addition to competence.

 If a subject is too hard, it will be hard to feel motivated to do something you’re not good at.
 If your teenager is struggling with school work because they are not doing well, consider hiring a tutor to help.
 Find a tutor your child can relate to, because they can then also motivate your teenager through relatedness.

 If school is too easy, look for supplemental classes or materials for your child to work on.
 In any case, involve them to make that decision so they can feel in control of their studying.

 One way to help teens enhance their dopamine levels is exercising.
 Physical activities can help regulate dopamine release in the brain7.

 In addition, exercises can improve teenagers’ mood and mental wellbeing8.
 Exercise is also related to enhanced cognitive functioning and brain plasticity9.
 Having a better mood allows easier relationship building and better brain functioning facilitates the teenager’s mastery.

 Encourage your teen to get some physical exercises every day to boost their health and motivation to learn.